jz391/Lua/Misc/README.md

-A collection of small works
+A collection of small works that work on vanilla lua